kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 query engine, only the identity function will work.
 This is because both systems rely on the idea that the value in the path name equals the value found in each record.
-To mimic more complex partitioning schemes, users often resort to adding a surrogate field to each record to hold the dervived value and handle proper setting of such a field themselves.
+To mimic more complex partitioning schemes, users often resort to adding a surrogate field to each record to hold the derived value and handle proper setting of such a field themselves.

 ## Entities